-Yahoo has been struggling for a while, but it’s finally ‘fessing up: The once-dominant web empire announced Thursday that hackers stole personal information for over 500 of its users back in 2014.
+Yahoo has been struggling for a while, but it’s finally ‘fessing up: The once-dominant web empire announced Thursday that hackers stole personal information for over 500 million of its users back in 2014.

 Yahoo still hasn’t quite finalized a $4.8 billion sale to Verizon Wireless, so having one of the biggest known data breaches in America in the 21st century on its resume doesn’t look good.
 The hack affected more users than the 360 million hit by the Myspace hack revealed earlier this year.